UW Data Science Club / Summer 25'

 A high-stake game, held through a…Google Form?

 Participants don't know their standing or team progress during the crucial 30-minute window, while admins have zero real-time control over the competition.
-The fragmented nature of juggling Google Forms, email feedback, and spreadsheet scoring creates cognitive overhead that destroys the competitive experience we're trying to create.
+Juggling Google Forms, email feedback, and spreadsheet scoring creates cognitive overhead and unnecessary anxiety that destroys the competitive experience we're trying to create.

 Understanding Two Different Journeys